dokku/dokku/docs/networking/port-management.md

 ## Port management by Deployment Method

-> WARNING: If you set a proxy port map but _do not have a global domain set_, Dokku will reset that map upon first deployment.
+> Warning: If you set a proxy port map but _do not have a global domain set_, Dokku will reset that map upon first deployment.

 ### Buildpacks